My favourite kitchen utensils

 Here is a thought; instead of many white-elephant trinkets this Christmas, how about a single big one for the whole family?
 Is it time to start saving for a solar farm?
 You will not regret it.

-And then there is our well-being.
-Your organic fruit and vegetables from the garden or your local REKO farmers' market are without equal whether you are talking about freshness, taste or the absence of toxic poisons; but in order to enjoy kitchen preparation of your produce you really do need certain implements.
+But in order to enjoy kitchen preparation of your produce you really do need certain implements.
 Here are a few of my favourite things that I use every week.
 I have excluded knives as they go without saying.

 Whilst the quality of knives has improved in leaps and bounds and the price to go with it, a steel is an implement that I use every single day.
-Two or three swipes across a blade makes such a difference whether you are chopping greens, carrots or even carving up a bird before making butter chicken-curry.
+Two or three swipes across a blade makes such a difference whether you are chopping greens, carrots or even carving up a bird before cooking butter chicken-curry.

 A sharp knife is a must so my steel gets used several times every single day.
 My favourite kitchen utensils are like friends.